-Dead, number of missing rise in wildfire-ravaged California town
+Toll of dead, missing rises in wildfire-ravaged California town

 “I really hope he’s still alive and we’re going to be able to see him,” Marbury’s niece Sadia Quint, 30, told Reuters by phone.
 “We just hope that he’s still with us.”

-Nearly 12,000 homes and buildings burned hours after the blaze erupted, the California Department of Forestry and Fire Protection (Cal Fire) said.

-Thousands of additional structures remain threatened as firefighters, many from distant states, labor to contain and suppress the flames.
+Thousands of additional structures remain threatened as firefighters, many from distant states, try to contain and suppress the flames.

-(Graphic: Deadly California fires - tmsnrt.rs/2Plpuui)
+(GRAPHIC: Deadly California fires, tmsnrt.rs/2Plpuui)

-Sheriff Honea has asked relatives of the missing to submit DNA samples to hasten identification of the dead.
-But he said some of those unaccounted for may never be identified.

-With many victims likely burned beyond recognition, traditional DNA analysis techniques are inadequate.
-As a consequence, the sheriff’s office hired a company specializing in a technique primarily employed in war zones and crime scenes to generate results.

-There have been other smaller blazes in southern California, including the Woolsey Fire, which is linked to three fatalities and has destroyed at least 500 structures near the Malibu coast west of Los Angeles.
+There have been other smaller blazes in Southern California, including the Woolsey Fire, which is linked to three fatalities and has destroyed at least 500 structures near the Malibu coast west of Los Angeles.
+It was 57 percent contained.

 Scientists say two seasons of devastating wildfires in California are ascribable to drought that is symptomatic of climate change.